 This graphic shows the number of confirmed COVID-19 cases in Clark County, by the date the specimen was collected for testing.
 Numbers for the most recent days may change as results for those tests become available.

 COVID-19 activity is determined by calculating the number of new cases per 100,000 residents in the county over 14 days.
-Public Health calculates the current COVID-19 activity level in Clark County once a week and posts the updated rate on the website every Tuesday.
+Public Health calculates the current COVID-19 activity level in Clark County once a week.

 The state's COVID-19 Risk Assessment Dashboard offers more frequent updates.
 The rate calculated by Public Health may differ from the rate calculated by the state, due to delays in data reporting.

 - June 21: 134.8 cases per 100,000

 - June 30: 95.4 cases per 100,000

 The rate reflects the cumulative number of cases per 100,000 people for each age group and gender.